AmadeusITGroup/kassette/doc/getting-started.md

-      --hostname, --host                 hostname on which to run the server  [string] -p, --port                             port on which to run the server  [number] -u, --url, --remote, --remote-url      remote server url  [string] -f, --folder, --mocks-folder           path to mocks base folder (if mocks-format is "folder")  [string] --har-file, --mocks-har-file       path to the har file containing mocks (if mocks-format is "har")  [string] --har-file-cache-time              time in milliseconds during which a har file is kept in memory after its last usage  [number]
+      --hostname, --host                 hostname on which to run the server  [string] -p, --port                             port on which to run the server  [number] -u, --url, --remote, --remote-url      remote server url  [string] --http2, --h2                      enables http/2.0 in the kassette server (enabled by default, use --no-h2 to disable)  [boolean]
+  -f, --folder, --mocks-folder           path to mocks base folder (if mocks-format is "folder")  [string]
+      --har-file, --mocks-har-file       path to the har file containing mocks (if mocks-format is "har")  [string] --har-file-cache-time              time in milliseconds during which a har file is kept in memory after its last usage  [number]